xieby1/runXonY/src/about.md

 ## Intro

 RunXonY records "emulation/virtualization/..." project I have met.
-In order to make the records in runXonY more precie and consistent, I will first elaborate the terminolies used in runXonY.
+In order to make the records in runXonY more precise and consistent, I will first elaborate the terminologies used in runXonY.

 ## Terminologies

 ### X&Y or Guest&Host

 As the name runXonY reveals, there are two entities X and Y.
-In CS terminoly, them are called guest and host respectly.
+In CS terminology, them are called guest and host respectively.

 ### Layer, Resource and Interface